BattMoTeam/BattMo/Documentation/json.rst

 .. note::

    The different schemas may have common object.
 In the validation process, each schema is handled parallelly.
-The function :battmofile:`mergeJsonStructs` can be used to compose different json files.
+The function :battmo:`mergeJsonStructs` can be used to compose different json files.

 For example a component (say the electolyte) has its geometrical and material properties specified in two separate schemas.
 Having separate schemas clarify the presentation and corresponds also to a convenient way to organize the